scikit-learn-contrib/hiclass/benchmarks/consumer_complaints/README.md

 ## Running on clusters

-Running the pipeline on a Slurm cluster requires using more parameters in order to inform Snakemake the rules to submit jobs:
+Running the pipeline on a Slurm cluster requires using more parameters in order to inform Snakemake the rules for submitting jobs:

 ```
 srun \